-Living in the Dominican Republic on $1000 a Month
+Living in the Dominican Republic: How to Thrive on $1000 a Month

 The Dominican Republic, an island in the Caribbean located between Cuba and Puerto Rico has the best views in the world.
 With a shared territory with Haiti and a well-developed Dominican Republic Residency, this place is paradise.
 Home to a diverse natural landscape of sandy beaches, Dominican Republic has amazing mountainous views.